ingur/ingur/README.md

-👋 AI Engineer @Fortaegis, M.Sc.
+👋 Engineer @Fortaegis, M.Sc.
 Artificial Intelligence from the University of Amsterdam.

 <!---
 ingur/ingur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.